Pa. gives update on COVID-19 cases, vaccinations for Thursday

-(WKBN) – The Pennsylvania Department of Health said Thursday there were 425 additional positive cases of COVID-19 and 10 more deaths since Wednesday’s report, when 273 additional cases and 13 more deaths were reported.
+(WKBN) – The Pennsylvania Department of Health said Thursday there were 561 additional positive cases of COVID-19 and 6 more deaths since Wednesday’s report.

 The trend in the 14-day moving average number of hospitalized patients continues to drop.
 The full 14-day moving average since the start of the pandemic can be found here.